Last Updated: 06/05/12 4:54pm

 Villa are on the verge of recording just four home wins in a season if they don't win today and that would set an unwanted record.

 CLOSE FOR SPURS!
 Emmanuel Adebayor, who scored twice in midweek, fires his right-foot shot wide of the far post.
-Ok, maybe it wa't that close, but a good effort nevertheless.
+Ok, maybe it wasn't that close, but a good effort nevertheless.

 The left-foot inswinger is headed away by Gareth Bale and now Villa have the ball back but Richard Dunne's long ball forward is aimless.